swaptacular/swpt_trade/README.md

      routing key will be "00.00.00.00.00.00.00.0a".

-   - **`to_trade`**: For messages that must be processed by one of the "worker" servers.
+   - **`to_trade`**: For messages that must be processed by one of the worker servers.
 The routing key will represent the highest 24 bits of the MD5 digest of the sharding key.
 For example, if the sharding key for a given message type is the creditor ID, and the creditor ID is 123, the routing key will be "1.1.1.1.1.1.0.0.0.0.0.1.0.0.0.0.0.1.1.0.0.0.1.1".
-This allows different messages to be handled by different "worker" servers (sharding).
+This allows different messages to be handled by different worker servers (sharding).

-   Also, one [RabbitMQ queue] must be configured on the broker instance, **for each "worker" server**, so that all incoming SMP messages for the creditors stored on the PostgreSQL server instance, are routed to this queue.
+   Also, one [RabbitMQ queue] must be configured on the broker instance, **for each worker server**, so that all incoming SMP messages for the creditors stored on the PostgreSQL server instance, are routed to this queue.